 The softop is a power-operated unit that can be raised or lowered in just 12 seconds at speeds of up to 30 mph.
 It features Thinsulate for improved thermal and auditory insulation.

 The standard F-Type comes with leather and Suedecloth sports seats with partial electronic adjustment, a 10-speaker, 380-watt Meridian sound system, Bluetooth connectivity (including audio streaming) and 18-inch "Vela" wheels.

 Aside from its more powerful engine and other performance-related goodies, the F-Type S adds a proximity key, configurable interior ambient lighting, 19-inch "Propeller" wheels and power folding, heated exterior mirrors with integrated LED turn signals and puddle lamps.

-The range-topping V8 S brings fully power-adjustable sports seats, full leather upholstery, rear parking sensors with touchscreen visual aids, dual-zone automatic climate control, auto-dimming exterior mirrors and 20-inch "Cyclone" wheels.
+The R brings fully power-adjustable sports seats, full leather upholstery, rear parking sensors with touchscreen visual aids, dual-zone automatic climate control, auto-dimming exterior mirrors and 20-inch "Cyclone" wheels.

 The F-Type can be compared to a wide variety of roadsters depending on engine selection.
-Six-cylinder F-Types can be cross-shopped against the Porsche Boxster S, BMW Z4 sDrive35is and Audi TTS Roadster, while the V8 model counts the Porsche 911 Carrera S Cabriolet, the Chevrolet Corvette Convertible and the Mercedes-Benz SLK55 AMG as its rivals.
+Six-cylinder F-Types can be cross-shopped against the Porsche Boxster S and Audi TTS Roadster, while the V8 model counts the Porsche 911 Carrera S Cabriolet, the Chevrolet Corvette Convertible and the Mercedes-Benz SLK55 AMG as its rivals.